acarlyle/acarlyle.github.io/_posts/2017-04-27-enter-bork.md

 	===

 Special features of this engine include locked doors, combat, and enemy NPC's.
 Instructions for running the engine with custom/provided dungeons can be found on the project's [repository](https://github.com/acarlyle/bork).
+If I had to make this project again, I would of course add more features to the engine.
+There's limitless possibilites here, but I'd really want to include rooms that can rotate and enemies that can roam the dungeon of their own accord.